-Principles of Purchasing (3 credits)
+BMGT 1313 Principles of Purchasing Company of the provided matter (3 credits)

 The purchasing process as it relates to such topics as inventory control, prices determination, vendor selection, negotiation techniques, and ethical issues.
 The student will describe the purchasing function as it relates to other departments within the company and identify the basic concepts used in purchasing decisions.
 (3 lecture hours per week).